|

 often incorporating local heroes, while other stories are

+limited to a small geographic area.
 The Faerie in England is a blending of the Germanic

 dwarf-elf people and the Celtic people of the hills.
 The